-At Pollox, you can find “Hakodate Monask” (8 for 989¥, made by Suehiroken), which is an original baked treat made by a Western-style bakery owned by a Japanese-style sweets shop.
+At “THE HAKODATE DEPART”, you can find “Hakodate Monask”, which is an original baked treat made by a Western-style bakery owned by a Japanese-style sweets shop.
 It is made of a buttery rusk sandwiched by two monaka wafers.
 The first bite is very sweet but has a slightly salty aftertaste.
-The “Hakodate Cheese Castella” (1 for 216¥) is made by the historic bakery “Hakodate Sensyuan Sohonke”, which first opened in 1860.
+The “Hakodate Cheese Castella” is made by the historic bakery “Hakodate Sensyuan Sohonke”, which first opened in 1860.
 The castella is made with local ingredients from around Hokkaido, with a fluffy texture and fragrant cheesy flavor.

 HakoDake Hiroba is a compact space designed to stimulate children’s imagination through play, made entirely with Japanese Cedar wood from southern Hokkaido.
 Have fun exploring the secret forts in these boxes!

 The charm of Hokkaido lies in its magnificent landscape and nature.
 After arriving at the airport, make full use of the various trains and busses or a rental car to get the most out of your trip.

 Foodie Tours in Hakodate: Checking Out the Local Favorites